 The Commission notes that while final § 49.12(c) specifies recordkeeping requirements for SDR data validation errors and SDR data reporting errors, these requirements do not in any way limit the applicability of the recordkeeping requirements in final § 49.12 to these records.
-Thus, since the records specified in final § 49.12(c) are comprised of, or relate to, SDR data reported to an SDR, all records created and maintained by an SDR pursuant to final § 49.12(c) are subject to the requirements of final § 49.12(b)(2).
+Thus, since the records specified in final § 49.12(c) are

+143 As discussed below, as part of the amendments to §49.12, the Commission is removing current §49.12(d).